thumbellina/IMDBMoviesDataVisualization/README.md

 # IMDBMoviesDataVisualization

-A dash application for understanding the charecteristics of movies dataset over 30 years
+A dash application for understanding the charecteristics of movies dataset over a period of 30+ years